ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 **What is getpapers?**

-`getpapers` is together with [quickscrape](../quickscrape/README.md) one of the entry points of the ContentMine pipeline. getpapers fetches article metadata, fulltexts (PDF or XML), and supplementary materials.
-It is designed for use in content mining, but you may also find it useful for quickly acquiring large numbers of papers for reading or for bibliometrics. getpapers accesses different publisher APIs (currently EUPMC, IEEE, Arxiv), queries them for search terms and returns metadata, PDFs or XMLs.
-In contrast, quickscrape takes URLs as input and scrapes the whole page.
+**getpapers** is one of the entry points of the ContentMine pipeline.
+It is designed for use in content mining, but you may also find it useful for quickly acquiring large numbers of papers for reading, or metadata for bibliometrics. getpapers accesses publisher APIs, queries them for search terms and returns metadata, PDFs or XMLs, and if available supplementary information.
+In contrast, the other entry point [quickscrape](../quickscrape/README.md) takes URLs as input and scrapes the whole page.

-**Why do we need getpapers?**

-**How can I use getpapers?**
+**How does getpapers help me?**

+getpapers automates the search and download process and helps in building an initial corpus of documents for content mining.

 **Glossary**
 - JSON ([Wikipedia](https://en.wikipedia.org/wiki/JSON))
 - XML ([Wikipedia](https://en.wikipedia.org/wiki/XML))
 - API ([Wikipedia](https://en.wikipedia.org/wiki/API))
-- Query

 ## Preparations